aspose-total/Aspose.Total-Products/total/en/java/conversion/xml-to-txt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export XML to TXT via Java" h2="Convert XML file to TXT by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily integrate XML to TXT conversion feature in their Java applications.
+This suite includes Aspose.PDF for Java and Aspose.Cells for Java, which are two powerful APIs that can be used to render XML to XLSX and convert XLSX to TXT respectively.

+The process of converting XML to TXT using Aspose.Total for Java involves two steps.
+In the first step, Aspose.PDF for Java can be used to render XML to XLSX.
+This API provides a wide range of features that enable developers to create, manipulate, and convert PDF documents in their Java applications.
+It also provides the capability to render XML to XLSX, which can then be used in the second step of the conversion process.

+In the second step, Aspose.Cells for Java can be used to convert XLSX to TXT.
+This Spreadsheet Programming API provides a wide range of features that enable developers to create, manipulate, and convert spreadsheets in their Java applications.
+It also provides the capability to convert XLSX to TXT, which can then be used in the second step of the conversion process.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate XML to TXT conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render XML to XLSX.
-In the second step, you can convert XLSX to TXT by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+Overall, Aspose.Total for Java is a comprehensive suite of components that enables developers to easily integrate XML to TXT conversion feature in their Java applications.
+It provides two powerful APIs, Aspose.PDF for Java and Aspose.Cells for Java, which can be used to render XML to XLSX and convert XLSX to TXT respectively.
+This makes it easy for developers to quickly and easily convert XML to TXT in their Java applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}